CGJennings/se3docs/docs/dm-debugger.md

 #### Errors and script traces

 When an error (or other exception) is thrown but not caught by your script, a *script trace* will appear in the script output window.
 This will show the chain of function calls that led to the error being thrown, along with source file names and line numbers of those calls.
 You can click on these lines in the source output window to open the source file at the indicated line.
 (Depending on where the source file is located, it may be opened read-only so that you cannot edit it.)
 If you use the technique above to throw your own errors, the second element in the script trace will be the function that passed you the the invalid argument, so you can start your investigation there.

+### Debugging an extension

+To debug an extension script that fails while the app is starting, you can follow these steps:

+1. Add the line `debugger;` at the top of the extension plug-in script.
+2. [Build the plug-in bundle](dm-first-plugin.md#building-the-plug-in-bundle), then double click to install it.
+3. After installing the bundle, you will be prompted to relaunch the app. **Before you do, make sure the [debugger is running](#starting-a-debugging-session).**
+4. Restart the app.
+When it loads the extension plug-in script and reaches the `debugger;` line, the script will be interrupted as if by a breakpoint.
+You can now proceed as described below.

+#### Stuck at the splash screen

+After adding `debugger` as outlined above, if you start Strange Eons without starting the debugger, it will "get stuck" on the splash screen when it hits the breakpoint you added with the `debugger` statement.
+The app is waiting for you to connect with the debugger and tell it how to proceed, and it will happily wait forever.
+You'll need to start and connect the debugger independently ([as a separate app](#starting-a-debugging-session)) to continue.

+> Failing that, you'll have to forcibly end Strange Eons (using, e.g.,  <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd> on Windows or <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>Escape</kbd> on macOS, or using **System Monitor** on Linux).
+You can then manually uninstall the plug-in (in the [user folder](um-install-user-folder.md), temporarily rename the file to add the extension `.x`).
+Then restart Strange Eons, use it to start the debugger, quit Strange Eons but keep the debugger running, restore the plug-in (by removing the `.x`), and, finally, start Strange Eons again.
+This time, it will still "get stuck", but the debugger will connect and then you can use it to continue loading.